YeshwanthD75/Creator-Assist-YouTube-Comments-Insights-and-Analysis/README.md

 ### 4. **Querying with LLM**
 - Enables users to query specific insights via a Large Language Model (LLM).
 - Example queries include:
-  - “What are the most common sentiments in the comments?”
+  - “What are my audience’s primary concerns or feedback?”
-  - “Which comments received the most engagement?”
+  - “How can I improve my Content for next video according to subscribers?”
   - “Are there specific suggestions or concerns mentioned by users?”

 ### 5. **Toxic Comment Identification**